Cambridge-Africa ALBORADA Research Grants 2022 for Sub-Saharan African (Including Sudan) Researchers

 - The Cambridge applicant must be either working at the University of Cambridge, or at a research Institute affiliated with the University.
 Previous successful Cambridge applicants have included those from: Wellcome-Trust Sanger Institute; MRC Human Nutrition Research; National Institute of Agricultural Botany (NIAB).

 - The African applicant must be from a sub-Saharan African research Institution or university.
-The Cambridge applicants will act as the lead applicants, for administrative purposes, as the awards have to be paid to their Cambridge departments/faculties/institutes.
+The Cambridge applicants will act as the lead applicants, for administrative purposes, as the awards must be paid to their Cambridge departments/faculties/institutes.

 - Requests for additional support from returning Cambridge or African recipients will only be considered in the following instances: